Maternity and high-risk pregnancy care in Charleston

-Whether you are first-time parents or seasoned pros, every birthing experience is unique.
-We realize you will have plenty of questions and decisions to make, so please turn to us as a resource for information and to help you through this new phase of your life.
+Whether you are first-time parents or seasoned pros, every childbirth experience is unique.
+We realize you will have plenty of questions and decisions to make, so please use our team as a resource for information and to help you through this new phase in your life.

-At our facilities you have the availability of staff that is extensively trained in caring for you and your new baby 24 hours a day/7 days a week.
+Our staff is extensively trained in caring for you and your new baby 24 hours a day, 7 days a week.

-Trident Health delivers consistent family oriented obstetrical and newborn care to support you and your family throughout your pregnancy and delivery.
-Our tradition of excellence offers you the care that you expect when you have your baby in any of our facilities and that is why Trident Health delivers more babies than any other hospital in the Low country.
+Trident Health delivers consistent family oriented maternity and newborn care to support you and your family throughout pregnancy and delivery.
+Our tradition of excellence has lead us to be one of the leading choices for maternity care in the Lowcountry.

 Check with your insurance company immediately to learn about the length of stay and other maternity-related costs and benefits that are covered.
 If you are unsure about your charges or financial requirements related to your stay, one of our financial counselors will be happy to talk with you.

 Making it official